samuelrieder/jaswig.github.io/_posts/2016-07-18-foundational-content-for-jaswig.markdown

 ### Places

-We love to be outdoors and interact with nature.
-This has lead to some very cool travels over the last couple of year.
-We would love to share some nice spots we have called home for at least a few days in the last 15 years of our lives.
+We love to be outdoors and be supmerged in nature.
+This has led to some very cool travels over the last couple of year.
+We would love to share some nice spots we have called home for at least a few days in the last couple of years.

 **Allah Kul, Kyrgystan**
 ![Allah Kul 1](/images/blog/AllahKul1.jpg)![Allah Kul 2](/images/blog/AllahKul2.jpg)